eze-kiel/parrot/README.md

     -nick <nickname>
         default: guest
         nickname used to connect to a server

+    -sound
+        default: false
+        play a sound a every new message
 ```

 Note that when a client doesn't provide a nickname, a random number will be appended to 'guest' in order to avoid duplicates nicknames.